-A pathologist looks under a microscope at the sample obtained during the cystoscopy in order to make a diagnosis.
-Our pathologists are highly skilled at analyzing cell and tissue samples to accurately identify bladder cancer subtypes and determine which stage of bladder cancer you have.
+Some people with bladder cancer may need to have a biopsy.
+This involves taking a small sample from the bladder and examining it for cancer cells.
+A pathologist looks at the sample under a microscope to make a diagnosis.
+Our pathologists are highly skilled at analyzing samples to accurately identify bladder cancer subtypes and determine the stage of bladder cancer.

 For early-stage bladder cancer, doctors may be able to remove the entire tumor using cystoscopy alone.
 This is especially likely for people with urothelial bladder cancer confined to the inner tissues of the bladder (stages 0 and I).